The leading constant for rational points in families: Introduction

 An asymptotic for a function similar to $N(B)$ without any coprimality conditions on the $\b t $ is given in Remark~\ref{rem:equiv}.
 The proof of Theorem~\ref{thm:main} is given in \S\ref{sgenguoresthrme9}. \begin{remark} [New constants] Products of Gamma function values have not appeared before in problems of this kind nor in the neighbouring area of the Batyrev--Manin conjecture.
 Tauberian theorems (e.g.~Delange's Tauberian theorem \cite{Del54}) give only a single Gamma factor.
 Loosely speaking, it will transpire that there are certain families of equations where each singular equation gives its own Gamma factor in the product and it would be desirable to have Tauberian theorems for completely general multivariate Dirichlet series; special cases have been dealt with by la Bret\`eche \cite{MR1858338} and Essouabri \cite{MR1450422}.
 An unexpected feature is that there are also families of Diophantine equations where one instead has a single Gamma value despite having multiple singular equations.
 This distinction is decided by the geometry of the family, see the definition of $\Gamma(X, f) $ in Conjecture \ref{conj:main} for a precise statement.
 It would be useful to have more results for fibrations over other bases to get a better understanding of this distinction. \end{remark} \begin{remark} [Previous methods] Serre~\cite{Ser90} proved $N(B) \ll B^3/(\log B)^{3/2}$ by employing the large sieve.
 He also restricted to three prime coefficients to prove the non-matching lower bound $N(B) \gg B^3/(\log B)^{3}$.
 Subsequently, Hooley~\cite{Hoo93} used Burgess's estimate for character sums and the Brun sieve to prove a lower bound of the same order of magnitude as the upper bound proved by Serre.
 Hooley's method starts from restricting attention to diagonal coefficients of special shape: odd, square-free and coprime in pairs.
 Guo~\cite{Guo95}, using similar arguments, proved an asymptotic for the modified version of $N(B)$, where each $t_i$ is square-free and all pairs $t_i, t_j$ are coprime for all $i\neq j $. \end{remark}

 \begin{remark} [Comparison to Guo's work] Absorbing square factors into the diagonal coefficients leads to square-free coefficients, as in the setting of Guo.
 However, this causes technical complications as the change of variables alter the height and one ends up with counting in lopsided boxes.
 We thus chose to follow a treatment that is different than the one used by Guo and Hooley, namely, we replaced the use of Burgess's character sum bounds and all sieve theoretic arguments by bilinear sum estimates for quadratic Kronecker symbols.
-Our results improve the error term in Guo's work, see Remark~\ref{rem:erterm}. \end{remark}
+Our results improve the error term in Guo's work, see Remark~\ref{rem:erterm}.
+This requires the adaptation of established techniques, formerly confined to simple contexts and problems, to address a significantly more challenging problem. \end{remark}

 There is a rapidly developing industry in this area:

 There is, however, no conjecture regarding the leading constant in the literature.
 In this paper we put forward a general conjecture on the leading constant for problems of this type (Conjecture \ref{conj:main}).
 Our conjecture is based on that of Peyre~\cite{Pey95} on the leading constant in the Batyrev--Manin conjecture, however, some key features are different, for example, multiple Gamma factors and modified Fujita invariants.
 The setting will not require explicit equations nor the Hasse principle to hold for the equations in the family; it will apply to fairly general fibrations over any projective space $\P^n$.